Versifier

 Latent Heat

-Words rip from lips hot with rage
+Words rip from lips – hot with outrage

 like swarthe on a lathe streams from the tool

-furled steel with a razor sharp edge
+curled steel sheared by a razor sharp edge

-furiously writhing in a twisted spool
+waste furiously writhing in a twisted spool

-serving no purpose, conspicuous wastage
+serving no purpose, just conspicuous wastage

-handled only when the heat cools.
+handleable only when the latent heat cools.

-A neighbour disputing a boundary -
+Only a neighbour disputing a boundary –

-enough energy to fuel a foundry.
+using enough energy to fuel an iron foundry.

 Leave a Reply